-- applications made by staff of Sunshine House on behalf of individuals are regarded as eligible for grants and are considered on their merits. - An annual grant of £2,000 is paid to the Governors of the Parish School of the Cathedral Church of St Saviour and St Mary Overie, Southwark. - There were no applications during the year for grants towards the rent, alteration and repairs of other Church of England Voluntary Aided schools.
+- There were no applications made by staff of the Newcomen Centre at St Thomas' Hospital. - An annual grant of £2,000 is paid to the Governors of the Parish School of the Cathedral Church of St Saviour and St Mary Overie, Southwark. - There were no applications during the year for grants towards the rent, alteration and repairs of other Church of England Voluntary Aided schools.

-The grants made under the fourth object fall into three categories: school uniform grants, grants to individuals and grants to organisations.
+The grants made under the fourth object fall into four categories: school uniform grants, grants to individuals, grants to organisations and emergency laptop grants.

-School Uniform Grants
+> School Uniform Grants